Last year I built an app.

-Last year I built a trading journal app.
 It started with a problem: Google Sheets was clunky and repetitive.

 A month later, I wasn’t using it anymore.

 It had too many features and tried to solve problems I didn’t actually have.
-What I actually needed was simple: log trades, tag a few things, track mindset, move on.
-Instead, I created friction that pushed me away.
-Here’s what I learned:
+What I actually needed was simple: log things, add/remove tags, track stuff, move on.

 - More features don’t make something better.